NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

 <img align="left" width="240" height="200" src="https://github.com/avantikalal/rapids-single-cell-examples/blob/alal/1mil/images/1M_brain.png?raw=true">

 We demonstrate the use of RAPIDS to accelerate the analysis of single-cell RNA-seq data from 1 million cells.
 This example includes preprocessing, dimension reduction, clustering and visualization.

+This example relies heavily on UVM and a few of the operations oversubscribed a 32GB V100 GPU on a DGX1.
+While this workflow should work on any GPU w/ the Pascal architecture or newer, you will want to make sure there is enough main memory available.

 ### Example Dataset